IBM-Blockchain-Archive/marbles/docs/config_file.md

 # Configuration

-Configuration of marbles happens with two files.
+Configuration of marbles happens with two files or one file and a env variable.
-These files can be found in the folder `<marbles directory>/config`.
+If you set both Marbles will use the env variable over the files.
+If you are unsure which one Marbles is loading check the logs when marbles starts.
+You will either see `Loaded connection profile from an environmental variable` or `Loaded connection profile file <some name here>`.

+A default setup will not have the env variable set, thus Marbles will load the cp from the folder: `<marbles directory>/config/`.
+This is the approach I recommend.

-You usually need to edit them from their default state.
+If you are using the files you will likely need to edit them from their default state (more on this in section 2).
-Especially the creds file (section 2) since it has the IPs and other network details that are specific to your network.

-**You will need to restart the application after editing either file.**
+**You will need to restart the application after editing either a cp file or env variable.**

 ### 1. The Config File:

-- This is the file that has settings for the marble company you are pretending to be.
+- This file is small and has settings for the marble company you are pretending to be.
-	- Such as the name of your marbles company, list of marble owners, port for the app, etc..
+	- Its got the name of your marbles company, list of marble owners, port for the app, etc..
 - It can be found in `<marbles directory>/config/marbles_tls.json`.
 - You only need to edit/create 1 file.
 Details below.
 	- Tip: Create a new file for each Marble company you want to pretend to be.